The Beauty Desk

 MAC Matte Lipstick in Mehr

-The mauve almost every olive-skinned beauty editor keeps on the desk.
-Mehr is a muted pink-brown matte that reads as a more polished version of your own lips.
-The matte formula is drier than MAC’s newer launches — prep with balm, apply in two light layers, and it wears five hours without migrating.
+The classic olive-friendly mauve.
+Mehr is a muted pink-brown matte that reads as a more polished version of your own lips on many olive undertones.
+The matte formula is drier than MAC’s newer launches, so prep with balm and apply in two light layers if you are sensitive to dryness.

 Best for